 Dr. Darcy Marciniuk, is a Professor of Respirology, Critical Care and Sleep Medicine, and Associate Vice-President Research at the University of Saskatchewan.
 Dr. Marciniuk is a past-President of CHEST (2012-2013) and the Canadian Thoracic Society (2006-2007), and served as a founding Steering Committee member of Canada’s National Lung Health Framework (2007-2011), and member and Chair of the Royal College of Physicians and Surgeons of Canada Respirology Examination Board (1999-2007).
 He is recognized internationally as an expert and leader in clinical exercise physiology, COPD, and pulmonary rehabilitation.

 Dr. Jeffrey Marciniuk, MD, Respirology Fellow

 Dr. Jeffrey Marciniuk completed his medical school training and Internal Medicine Residency at the University of Saskatchewan.
-He is currently a 2nd year Fellow in the Respirology Subspecialty Training Program and is hoping to undergo additional Fellowship Training starting in 2021.
-Raised in Saskatchewan he enjoys fishing and camping, and is a big fan of our Riders.
+He is currently a 2nd year Fellow in the Respirology Subspecialty Training Program and will be starting a year of subspecialty training in Pulmonary Rehabilitation and Airways Disease in Montreal, starting November 2021.

 Dr. Brian Graham, PhD, Professor Emeritus